-Signs and symptoms of low back pain may be stiffness, tightness, aching, burning or stabbing or shooting pains, pressure, or tingling.
-The pain may spread to the buttocks, thighs, or knees.
-People may also experience muscle spasms.
-The symptoms are more noticeable when bending or arching the back, when lifting heavy objects, or when sitting or standing for long periods of time.
+The low back pain may present as stiffness, tightness, aching, burning, stabbing or shooting sensations, pressure, or tingling sensations.
+The discomfort may extend to the buttocks, thighs, or knees.
+Additionally, muscle spasms may also occur.
+These symptoms tend to worsen when bending or arching the back, lifting heavy objects, or during prolonged sitting or standing positions.

 It's time to schedule an appointment and find relief